 In his book, “Where Men Win Glory,” Jon Krakauer blamed the Bush administration.
 However, the cover-up has been a thoroughly bipartisan affair.
 The Democratic Congress and the Obama Presidency have protected General McChrystal from punishment for his central role in orchestrating the cover-up.

-Sometime after his April 2007 hearing, Congressman Waxman got the word the “fix” was in, to lay off McChrystal.
+Shortly after his April 2007 Tillman hearing, Congressman Waxman got the word the “fix” was in, to lay off McChrystal.
 Perhaps because of McChrystal’s covert contribution to the “surge” in Iraq?
-Shortly before the August 2007 Tillman hearing, McChrystal was dropped from the list of witnesses and never interviewed despite his central role in the cover-up.
+Shortly before the 2nd Tillman hearing (August 2007) McChrystal was dropped from the list of witnesses and never interviewed despite his central role in the cover-up.

-Senator James Webb conducted a secret “review” of McChrystal’s role.
-On May 15th 2008, the Senate Armed Services Committee (headed by Levin and McCain) held a secret “executive session” where McChrystal testified behind closed doors about his actions “in detail.”
+The following year, Senator James Webb conducted a secret “review” of McChrystal’s role.
+On May 15th 2008, the Senate Armed Services Committee (headed by Senator Levin and Senator McCain) held a secret “executive session” where McChrystal testified behind closed doors about his actions “in detail.”
 Shortly afterwards, the Senate promoted him to Director of the Joint Staff.

 (Like Pat Tillman, James Webb has been a maverick and a fascinating character.
 If anyone in Congress should have cared, it would have been him.
 But, as an old man and politician, he’s turned into exactly what he once reviled as a young combat Marine!)

-On May 12th 2009, despite McChrystal’s role, President Obama handpicked McChrystal to be his new commander of the Afghan War and for promotion to the Army’s highest rank.
-Ironically, on the following day Obama gave the commencement address at Arizona State University inside Sun Devil Stadium without once mentioning Pat Tillman!
+The following year, on May 12th 2009, despite McChrystal’s role in both torture at Camp Nama and the Tillman affair, President Obama nominated McChrystal to be his new commander of the Afghan War and for promotion to the Army’s highest rank.
+Ironically, the following day Obama gave the commencement address at Arizona State University inside Sun Devil Stadium without once mentioning Pat Tillman!
 [Note: see Bob Young’s “Obama’s Big-Time Fumble” (Arizona Republic 5-17-09].

-After a pro forma June 2nd hearing by the Senate Armed Services Committee, the Senate (begged by Senator Reid) confirmed McChrystal’s promotion on June 10th.
+After a pathetic pro forma June 2nd hearing by the Senate Armed Services Committee,with softball questions by Senator McCain, Levin, and Webb (the real hearing had been held behind closed doors in 2008),the Senate (literally begged by Senate Majority Leader Harry Reid) confirmed McChrystal’s promotion on June 10th.

 It’s not surprising that after the initial fratricide cover-up fell apart, Army officers and the Bush administration lied to protect their careers.
 Reprehensible, but understandable.
 But the Democratic Congress, after they took control of both Houses in 2006, could have gone after those responsible.
 Or at least not promoted them!